vistadataproject/vistadataproject.github.io/artifacts/rpcl/ORWPT_LIST_ALL.md

  uses |
  return type | SINGLE VALUE
  return description | Returns a set of patient names for use with a long list box.
+ Method comment | Return a bolus of patient names.
+From is either Name or IEN^Name.

 ### Input Parameters